boschresearch/tracetools/README.md

 The tracetools library is an Open Source project that provides tracing functions for message-passing middleware, specifically ROS.

+---
+**NOTE** This package is no longer maintained.
+We recommend to use the ROS 2 version instead, please see https://github.com/ros2/ros2_tracing
+---

 ## Intended use

 The intended use of this software is for collecting data from robotic systems